makerdao/mips/MIP35/mip35.md

 `harvest()` method will first check if we have a position superior at 100.1% in compound of the underlying collateral to allow a exit from the join in good order.
 Please Note, Farming can bring a risk of losing some part of the main collateral.

-* **if we don't hold the position** and if we hold COMP we process to an uniswap auction using the parameters `max_bonus_auction_amount` and `bonus_auction_duration` to limit the frequency and the amount.
-We auction an amount up to max comp or the corresponding dai to go up to 100.1% + `excess_margin`
+* **if we don't hold the position** and if we hold COMP we process to an Uniswap auction using the parameters `max_bonus_auction_amount` and `bonus_auction_duration` to limit the frequency and the amount.
+We auction an amount up to max comp or the corresponding Dai to go up to 100.1% + `excess_margin`

 * **if we hold the position**
    * we move the excess token minus the `excess_margin` to the delegator.